TKomericki/Rhetos-wiki/Data-validations.md

 Note that you can use navigation properties in the **ItemFilter** to read data from the referenced objects and extensions.
-See the examples in the following chapters for using subqueries and more complex data analysis.
+See the examples in the following sections for using subqueries and more complex data analysis.

 * The `item` refers to a records of the Disposal entity, but this code is not executed for each instance separately.
   Instead it is part of the EF LINQ query, converted to SQL query, and can be executed on multiple records in a single query.